“Falsehood flies, and the Truth comes limping after it,” Jonathan Swift once wrote.

 Why does falsehood do so well?
 The MIT team settled on two hypotheses.

 First, fake news seems to be more “novel” than real news.
-Falsehoods are often notably different from the all the tweets that have appeared in a user’s timeline 60 days prior to their retweeting them, the team found.
+Falsehoods are typically notably different from the all the tweets that have appeared in a user’s timeline 60 days prior to their retweeting them, the team found.

 Second, fake news evokes much more emotion than the average tweet.
 The researchers created a database of the words that Twitter users used to reply to the 126,000 contested tweets, then analyzed it with a state-of-the-art sentiment-analysis tool.
 Fake tweets tended to elicit words associated with surprise and disgust, while accurate tweets summoned words associated with sadness and trust, they found.